CHAPTER THREE: Meanwhile, Back Home…

 I rolled past the kitchen and into my bedroom.
-Curtains had been pulled open to let in the early evening light and I heaved a sigh.
+Curtains had been pulled open to let in the early evening light.
 I loved the holidays; why does my cousin have to come and ruin it all?

-I stared out the bay windows, rolling as close as I could get to the window seat, and lift the lid.
+I stared out the bay windows, rolling as close as I could get to the window seat, and lifted the lid.
 It’s like a storage bench but built into the wall underneath the window.
-Getting out my journal I closed the seat’s top, moved my chair’s arm rest aside, and hoisted myself onto the window seat, pulling my legs up so they’re stretched out.
-I lean back on the fluffy toss pillow I keep there and stared outside.
-So comfy.
-The sun’s barely hanging by a purple thread in the sky, all artsy and glowee in hues of pinks and oranges as it slowly lowers itself below the horizon, like a ballerina taking her final curtain call.
+Getting out my journal I closed the seat’s top, moved my chair’s armrest aside, and hoisted myself onto the window seat, pulling my legs up so they'd be stretched out and comfy.
+I leaned back on the fluffy toss pillow and stared outside.
+So nice.
+The sun’s barely hanging by a purple thread in the sky, all artsy and glowee in hues of pinks and oranges, as it slowly lowered itself below the horizon, like a ballerina taking her final curtain call.
 Sunset is my favorite time of day.

-Suddenly I saw it – that really huge dog that every once in a while comes to the edge of our property to just sit.
+Suddenly I saw it – a really huge dog that's been coming onto the edge of our property for the past week - just to sit.
 Our backyard is quite large for the neighborhood, bordered by a small woodsy area that goes who-knows-where or how far.
 The dog was facing the house from the furthest edge of the yard, like it can see me sitting here, at my window, looking at it.
-This makes the third or fourth time I’ve seen it in the past two weeks.
-While I’m glad it isn’t barking it’s head off, I’ve got to wonder how big a pooper-scooper we’ll need to clean up his messes.
+This makes the third or fourth time I’ve seen it in the past week.
+While I’m glad it isn’t barking it’s head off, I’ve got to wonder how big a pooper-scooper we're going to need to clean up his messes.
 I’m thinking really big.
-The animal never ventured close enough for me to see what breed it is, but it’s size is mammoth!
+The animal has never ventured close enough for me to see what breed it is, but it’s size is mammoth!
 Grandma should go talk to our neighbors; Mrs. Owens had mentioned she was getting a dog from the pound.
 The mutt must be theirs.

 Sunset's over; the sun dipped in a final bow below the horizon, leaving the landscape draped in purplish navy blues.
-The mutt turned its head upwards, looking at the darkening sky.
-A knock on my bedroom door; supper’s ready.
-I loved casseroles until Grandma decided to try out some vegan recipes.
+The mutt turned its head upwards, watching the darkening sky.
+I heard the knock on my bedroom door that signaled supper’s ready.
+I used to love casseroles until Grandma decided to try out some vegan recipes.
 I know this is mostly for May’s sake because that’s her new thing: protect all animals … animals are our friends … you can’t have a pet and eat it, too.
 Yadda, yadda, yadda.

 “Be out in a jiff,” I yelled, laying my journal aside.
 I transfered myself from window seat to wheelchair and glanced one more time to the edge of the backyard before drawing the bedroom curtains closed.
 Nothing there.